 The examination of fresh urine within two hours is best.
-For longer transport the specimen must be cooled or a urine culture transport tube (containing boric acid) should be used.
+A cooled specimen or a urine culture transport tube (containing boric acid) should be used for longer transport.

-The colony count is determined with a quantitative urine culture.
-The most common used technique uses standardized plastic loops to distribute 10 μl urine on a agar plate (e.g. CLED-Agar) [fig. technique of quantitative urine culture].
-The plates are incubated for 24 h at 36 degrees celsius.
-One colony equals 102 colony forming units per ml (cfu/ml), 10 colonies = 103 cfu/ml, 100 Kolonien = 104 cfu/ml and 1000 colonies = 105 cfu/ml.
+Quantitative urine culture determines the colony count of a urine specimen.
+The most commonly used technique uses standardized plastic loops to distribute 10 μl urine on an agar plate (e.g., CLED-Agar) [fig. technique of quantitative urine culture].
+The plates are incubated for 24 h at 36 degrees Celsius.
+One colony equals 102 colony forming units per ml (cfu/ml), 10 colonies = 103 cfu/ml, 100 Kolonien = 104 cfu/ml, and 1000 colonies = 105 cfu/ml.
 The colony count is determined either with counting or with a semiquantitative technique by comparing the agar plate with standardized figures.

-CLED is an unselective agar and often used for quantitative urine culture.
+CLED is a nonselective agar and used for quantitative urine culture.
 The agar enables the growth of all typical bacteria of urinary tract infection.
 CLED stands for Cystine Lactose Electrolyte Deficient-Agar, the low concentration of electrolytes prevents swarming from proteus species.
-Bacteria with fermentation of lactose will produce yellow colonies and stain the agar yellow.
+Bacteria with the fermentation of lactose will produce yellow colonies and stain the agar yellow.
 Bacteria without fermentation of lactose (non-fermenters) will build grey to blue colonies [fig. bacterial colonies on CLED agar].

-≥ 105 colony-forming units in a midstream urine specimen speak in favour of a significant bacteriuria (Kass et al, 2002).
-In case of high diuresis, frequency or sterile collection of the urine specimen, even a lower bacteria count may represent a significant sign for urinary tract infection.
+≥ 105 colony-forming units in a midstream urine specimen speak in favor of significant bacteriuria (Kass et al., 2002).
+In case of high diuresis, frequency, or sterile urine specimen collection, even a lower bacteria count may represent a significant sign of urinary tract infection.

 Identification of Bacteria

-An identification of the bacteria makes sense if there is no mixed bacterial growth on the CLED agar plate (not more than two germs).
-Mixed bacterial growth suggests contamination during urine collection, the urine culture should be repeated with a new specimen.
+Identifying the bacteria makes sense if there is no mixed bacterial growth on the CLED agar plate (not more than two germs).
+Diverse bacterial growth suggests contamination during urine collection; the urine culture should be repeated with a new specimen.
 The correct identification of the bacteria will only be successful if isolated colonies are present on the agar plates.
 Mixed growth may remain unnoticed in confluent colonies.
 If in doubt, repeat streaking on a new agar plate to achieve isolated colonies [fig. streaking technique for the isolation of bacterial colonies].

-For a quick identification, the following selective agar plates are inoculated parallel to quantitative urine culure (on CLED):
+For quick identification, the following selective agar plates are inoculated parallel to quantitative urine culture (on CLED):

 MacConkey is a selective agar for the growth of Gram-negative bacteria.
-The fermentation of lactose is indicated by the pink color of the colonies [fig. bacterial colonies on MacConkey agar], non-fermenters produce colorless colonies.
+The fermentation of lactose leads to a pink color of the colonies [fig. bacterial colonies on MacConkey agar], non-fermenters produce colorless colonies.

-Columbia-CNA agar is a selective agar for the growth of Gram-positive bacteria (e.g. streptococcus, enteroococcus and staphylococcus).
+Columbia-CNA agar is a selective agar for the growth of Gram-positive bacteria (e.g., streptococcus, enterococcus, and staphylococcus).
 The agar contains the antibiotics colistin and nalidixic acid, which prevent the growth of Gram-negative bacteria.
-The agar contains intact erythrocytes, the growth of the bacteria may be differentiated according to the ability of hemolysis: α hemolysis (green color of the agar due to oxidation of hemoglobin), β hemolysis (transparent color of the agar due to complete hemolysis) and γ hemolysis (unchanged agar color) [fig. &beta hemolysis on Columbia CNA agar/a>].
+The agar contains intact erythrocytes.
+The metabolism of the bacteria causes different forms of hemolysis: α hemolysis (green color of the agar due to oxidation of hemoglobin), β hemolysis (transparent color of the agar due to complete hemolysis) and γ hemolysis (unchanged agar color) [fig. β hemolysis on Columbia CNA agar].